 Once you are comfortable with the process of running MetaBase, you can go back and configure the “metabase-config.json” file further.
 You can increase the sensor reporting frequencies, the type of sensors you want to record data from, and much more.
 Please refer to the readme file in the MetaBase folder for detailed configuration settings.

-The comes preloaded with several NodeJS/Javacript examples in addition to the MetaBase app.
-Let’s take a look at how to run a simple example script.
+The comes preloaded with several Python, NodeJS/Javacript examples in addition to the MetaBase app.
+You will find them pre-loaded on the hub.